-Private Equity continues to be the poster boy or girl for the financial services industry.
-With their well-appointed offices, (usually in Mayfair) and their well-heeled partners it is easy to see why.
+Private Equity continues to be the poster child for the financial services industry.
+With their well-appointed offices and well-heeled partners, it is easy to see why.

-The fund accountant role is specific to asset management and offers a strong career path in alternative investment industry.
-It is likely that you will have some exposure to funds before moving in-house, possibly from private equity audit or fund administration.
+The fund accountant role is specific to asset management and offers a strong career path in the alternative investment industry.
+It is likely that you will need some exposure to funds before moving in-house, possibly from private equity audit or fund administration.

 Management accounting is more flexible, although prior financial services experience is advantageous.

-From these positions the career path can lead to a financial controller position where you would typically cover both fund and management accounting.
-You may also take on some responsibility for Tax as well.
+From these roles the career path can lead to a financial controller position where you'd typically cover both fund and management accounting, potentially taking accountability for tax as well.

-The top of the financial management pyramid is CFO or Finance Director.
-In the larger funds this role will cover finance with some exposure to investments from a due diligence and structuring perspective.
+At the top of the financial management pyramid is CFO or Finance Director.
+In larger funds this role will cover finance with some exposure to investments from a due diligence and structuring perspective.
 The smaller the fund, the more tasks you are expected to handle.
-This could be: Finance, Operations, Compliance, Legal, HR, IT as well as a greater exposure to tax structuring and fund raising.
-It is also highly likely that you will need to create models/processes in Excel in the absence of an external system.
+This could include Finance, Operations, Compliance, Legal, HR, IT as well as greater exposure to tax structuring and fundraising.
+It is also possible that you will need to create models and processes in excel in the absence of an external system.

-In order to be able to make the most of these opportunities, it’s important to try to gain as much exposure as possible to all parts of the organisation and make yourself an even more valuable asset to a fund.
-With private equity CFOs typically taking home between £200-300,000 or more a year and have long term incentives, which for the top 10% can be in the millions, there is plenty of financial reward.
+In order to be able to make the most of these opportunities, it’s important to try to gain as much exposure as possible to all parts of the organisation and make yourself an invaluable asset to a fund.
+With private equity CFOs typically taking home between £200-300,000 or more a year alongside long-term incentives, which for the top 10% can be in the millions, there is plenty of financial reward.

-If you are a qualified accountant looking to move in to private equity finance, take a look at our featured jobs or give me a call.
+If you are a qualified accountant looking to move into private equity finance, take a look at our featured jobs or get in touch.
 I’d love to discuss opportunities with you.